mariaarnesson/portfolio1-guitars_history-website/testing.md

 1. Text
      - It has been confirmed that the title and text are correct and display correctly on the mobile phone and tablet screen

+### Gallery Page

+1. Quote
+     - It has been confirmed that the quote is correct, in the right place and display correctly on the mobile phone and tablet screen.

+2. Gallery Page Images
+    - It has been confirmed that the main image on the mobile phone and tablet screen is clear and shows up after the page loads.
+    - All pictures on the gallery page on the mobile phone and tablet screen have been reviewed and verified to be the correct size and on correct place.